Azure/alz-terraform-accelerator/docs/wiki/[User-Guide]-Quick-Start-Phase-1.md

 - [Enterprise Agreement (EA)](https://learn.microsoft.com/en-us/azure/cost-management-billing/manage/create-enterprise-subscription)
 - [Microsoft Customer Agreement (MCA)](https://learn.microsoft.com/en-us/azure/cost-management-billing/manage/create-subscription)

-Once you have the access required, create the four subscriptions following your desired naming convention.
+Once you have the access required, create the three subscriptions following your desired naming convention.

 Take note of the subscription id of each subscription as we will need them later.